Simple Layers and Configurationλ︎

 SPC SPC configuration-layer/create-layer.
 See the Spacemacs docs and Configuring Spacemacs, a tutorial for more information.

-init.el file you would otherwise use to define your Emacs configuration.
+init.el file that would otherwise be use to define an Emacs configuration.

 Installing packages via the

 packages-list-packages method is ignored by Spacemacs.
-Any packages installed in this way will be ignored.
+Any packages installed in this way will be ignored and deleted on Emacs startup.